ENERGY EFFICIENCY

 • Assess facility potential for visually-integrated solar thermal systems

-• Set ambitious yet achievable renewable energy targets
+• Set ambitious yet achievable renewable energy and emissions reduction targets

 • Explore financing and implementation pathways